Huntington Ingalls Industries: Ingalls Shipbuilding

 In 1938, Ingalls Shipbuilding Corporation was founded by Robert Ingersoll Ingalls Sr. (1882–1951), on the East Bank of the Pascagoula River in Mississippi.
 It started out building commercial ships until the 1950s, when Ingalls started bidding on Navy work.

 Employing more than 11,000 employees, HII's Ingalls Shipbuilding is the largest manufacturing employer in Mississippi and a major contributor to the economic growth of Alabama.
 For 85 years, Ingalls has designed, built and maintained amphibious ships, destroyers, and cutters for the U.S. Navy and the U.S. Coast Guard.
 The largest supplier of U.S. Navy surface combatants, Ingalls is simultaneously building four classes of ships.

-Kari Wilkinson is executive vice president of HII and president of Ingalls Shipbuilding.
-Named to this position in April 2021, she is responsible for all programs and operations at Ingalls, including the U.S. Navy’s amphibious assault and surface combatant ship programs.
+Brian Blanchette, who served as vice president of quality at Ingalls from 2021 to 2024, began serving as president of Ingalls Shipbuilding and vice president of HII on 1 January 2025, after his predecessor Kari Wilkinson was named president of Newport News Shipbuilding in November 2024.
+As president, Blanchette is responsible for all programs and operations at Ingalls, including the U.S. Navy’s amphibious assault and surface combatant ship programs.

 Newport News Shipbuilding

 Founded in 1886, HII's Newport News Shipbuilding, headquartered in Newport News, Virginia, is the nation’s sole designer, builder and refueler of nuclear-powered aircraft carriers and one of only two shipyards capable of designing and building nuclear-powered submarines.
-The division's legacy of “Always Good Ships,” includes the design, construction, overhaul and repair of more than 800 ships for the U.S. Navy and commercial customers.
+The division's legacy of "Always Good Ships," includes the design, construction, overhaul and repair of more than 800 ships for the U.S. Navy and commercial customers.

-Jennifer Boykin is president of Newport News Shipbuilding and executive vice president of HII.
-Named to this position in 2017, she is the 20th person and the first woman to serve as president of the Newport News shipyard, which has approximately $5.8 billion in annual revenues.
+Jennifer Boykin served as president of Newport News Shipbuilding and executive president of HII from 2017 to 2025.
+Boykin was the 20th person and the first woman to serve as president.
+On 1 January 2025, Kari Wilkinson was named to this position, coming from HII's Ingalls shipyard in Mississippi.